tarekksami/Open-Letter-of-Resignation/README.md

-I encourage those Allstaters who feel as I do about this to lobby the company to change its stance and rethink its ten-figure investments in "unicorn" companies linked to g3n0cidal states, particularly after suffering five consecutive quarters of losses.
+I encourage those Allstaters who feel as I do about this to lobby the company to change its stance and rethink its nine-figure investments in "unicorn" companies linked to g3n0cidal states, particularly after suffering five consecutive quarters of losses.
 Failing that, I would encourage you to seek employment elsewhere, and to ensure beforehand that your future employers are not complicit with perpetrators of g3n0cide.